web-platform-tests/wpt/docs/running-tests/testing-polyfills.md

 document.currentScript.parentNode.removeChild(document.currentScript);
 ```

+This approach has a couple limitations:
-As such, this requires that the polyfill is self-contained and executes
+* This requires that the polyfill is self-contained and executes
 synchronously in a single inline script.
 See [Preparing the
 polyfill](#preparing-the-polyfill) for suggestions on transforming polyfills to
 run in that way.
+* Does not inject into python handler responses.

 ### Observability